Behavior-based safety: Application

+An acronym commonly used for the implementation of behavior-based safety is DO IT.
+This stands for define, observe, intervene, test.
+You begin by identifying the target behaviors that need to be changed in the workplace for increased safety.
+From there, you would observe the baseline behaviors, implement interventions, and test the impact of these interventions.

+The BBS implementation process is done by observing the work in its natural setting, measuring the frequency and rate of behaviors, and providing feedback.
+The antecedents and consequences of target behaviors for effective intervention.
+When interventions are implemented, it is important to continue to take observations and collect data to compare to the baseline behavior measurements.
+Both individual and group performance may be considered for BBS, and feedback should reflect this.
+The goal of BBS is to promote values of positive workplace safety culture, and this begins with the communication to the employee from the employers.

-To be successful a BBS program must include all employees, from the CEO to the front line workers including hourly, salary, union employees, contractors and sub-contractors.
+Additionally, in order to be successful a BBS program must include all employees, from the CEO to the front line workers including hourly, salary, union employees, contractors and sub-contractors.
 To achieve changes in behavior, a change in policy, procedures and/or systems most assuredly will also need some change.
 Those changes cannot be done without buy-in and support from all involved in making those decisions.

 BBS is not based on assumptions, personal feeling, and/or common knowledge.
 To be successful, the BBS program used must be based on scientific knowledge.